emilienogue/egsr2024.github.io/programme.md

 ### Group photo (6:00pm) <br> Stairs of Royal Albert Hall (Prince Consort Rd approach)

 ### EGSR reception at Serpentine Bar & Kitchen in Hyde Park (6:30pm - 9:00pm)
+See details at the bottom of the page.

 ---
 ## **Thursday 4th**